 However, gaps remain in existing non-criminalization laws that may undermine the goals of avoiding re-traumatization and preventing re-victimization.
 Gaps identified in the report include lack of access to services, hinging access to services and/or protection from criminalization on proof of victimization, contemplating arrest or detention of exploited youth, and directing youth into a potentially adversarial court process in order to access services.

 NFWL is partnering with Shared Hope to get this valuable resource into your hands.
-You can access the report online here, or you can use the form below to request a physical copy, which will be mailed at no cost to you.
+You can access the report online here.

 This report is part of Shared Hope’s Stop the inJuSTice Campaign, which contains numerous legislator-focused resources to help you address this important issue in your state: